- Identify methods for making family members feel welcome within their child’s program.

 Using an online blog to communicate the program’s activities with families is a fun way to share photos, activity plans and other information.
 Again, check with your coach, trainer, or supervisor for any regulations regarding internet use.

 Watch the following videos about communicating with family members in a school-age program.
-In this first video, you will hear a parent and a staff member talk about communication.
-The second video illustrates the importance of communicating about the care of children and youth and suggests methods to do so.
-In the final video, you will hear from a training and curriculum specialist on creative communication.
+The videos illustrate the importance of communicating about the care of children and youth and suggests methods to do so.

 Familiarizing yourself with a variety of communication methods will set you up for success.
 Remember to always be available for families to offer support, guidance, information or just to lend an ear.